Eating to Lose: Top 10 Foods for Weight Loss

 First, eating protein actually decreases the hunger hormones in your body and increases the satiety hormones at the same time.
 In addition, protein has a higher thermic effect than other nutrients, meaning that your body burns more of its energy during digestion than carbohydrates or fats.
 Since you’re consuming less and burning more, you can imagine the effects protein has on weight loss.

 As a caveat, you should still eat a variety of food groups.
 Some ketogenic diets focus only on protein, and this unbalanced eating can cause nutritional deficiencies.

 2. Leafy Greens

 Consuming more vegetables overall will help you attain your weight loss goals, especially if you’re using them as a replacement.
 In particular, leafy greens have many antioxidants, vitamins and fiber all packed into fewer calories.
 When you add greens to your meal, you’ll be filling your stomach with a superfood of nutrients and getting full faster because of the added fiber.

 Another food made popular recently is olive oil.
 Olive oil has many wonderful disease-fighting antioxidants and provides a healthy source of fat.

 In addition, according to a new study published in the journal Biochemistry, researchers found another reason that olive oil promotes weight loss.
-They found that a compound called oleuropin actually helps the body produce more insulin, and therefore better regulates your metabolism.
+They found that a compound called oleuropein actually helps the body produce more insulin, and therefore better regulate your metabolism.
 Along with weight loss, this increased insulin wards off type 2 diabetes.